-ACM SIGITE: The ITM Department has been a major contributor of papers the Association of Computing Machinery (ACM) Research in Information Technology Conference, and had papers named "Best Paper" in three of the last five conferences.
+ACM SIGITE: The ITM Department has been a major contributor of papers for the Association of Computing Machinery (ACM) Research in Information Technology Conference, and had papers named "Best Paper."
 If you complete research that represents new and original thought, please consider preparing a paper for submission to this conference.
-This research is now a track of the ACM Special Interest Group in I.T.
-Education (SIG-ITE) Conference each fall, usually in September or October.
+It is now a track of the ACM Special Interest Group on I.T.
+Education (SIGITE) Conference each fall, usually in October.
 The SIGITE Call for Publication will be forwarded to all faculty members each year when it is released.
-Watch the ITM weekly Newsletter for more information.
+Watch the ITM weekly Newsletter or the ITM Loopback Blog for more information.